JohnCoene/javascript-for-r/_book/3-27-htmlwidgets-polish.md

 ## Interface Design {#widgets-final-interface}

 As you develop a wrapper to an external visualisation library, you will have to make design choices.
-In building gio we more or less mirrored the JavaScript code one to one: where there is a JavaScript function to change the theme of the visualisation, there is one in R, etc. This might not scale appropriately as more and more functions are added to the package.
+In building gio, we more or less mirrored the JavaScript code one to one: where there is a JavaScript function to change the theme of the visualisation, there is one in R, etc. This might not scale appropriately as more and more functions are added to the package.

-As observed the gio.js library has a function named `setStyle` to change the theme of the visualisation, but it has numerous others, `setSurfaceColor`, `addHalo`, `setHaloColor`, `removeHalo`, and plenty more.
+As observed, the gio.js library has a function named `setStyle` to change the theme of the visualisation, but it has numerous others, `setSurfaceColor`, `addHalo`, `setHaloColor`, `removeHalo`, and plenty more.
 We might want to wrap all or some of these in a single function to provide a more convenient API to the R user.

 <div class="rmdnote">
 <p>Design for humans: always keep in mind the interface you make available to users as you develop the package.</p>
 </div>

 You can always go beyond what the underlying library provides.
 For instance, the country selected by default is always China, regardless of whether the data includes that country or not.
 This can lead to creating underwhelming visualisations as no arcs appear.
-One can consider adding to the `gio` function simple heuristics to ensure that is not the case, or have the function throw a warning when the initial country is not present in the dataset.
+One can consider adding simple heiristics to the `gio` function to ensure that is not the case, or have the function throw a warning when the initial country is not present in the dataset.

 Finally, consider R users' expectations.
 There are many prominent visualisation packages on CRAN already, users of the gio package will likely have used ggplot2 [@R-ggplot2], plotly, or highcharter before.
-Though these provide somewhat different APIs they set precedents, the more the API of gio resembles those, the easier it will be for new users to start using gio.
-However, do not let this restrict the package either, never hesitate to do differently than ggplot2 if you think it will provide a better interface to your users.
+Though these provide somewhat different APIs, they set precedents.
+The more the API of gio resembles those, the easier it will be for new users to start using gio.
+However, do not let this restrict the package either.
+Never hesitate to do differently than ggplot2 if you think it will provide a better interface to your users.

 ## Exercises {#widgets-final-exercises}

 Widgets likely involve numerous concepts that are new to most readers.
 It is a good idea to try and work on a widget of your own to grasp the learnings of this part of the book entirely.
-A quick Google search for "JavaScript visualisation libraries" uncovers hundreds of candidate libraries that can be ported to R; below is but a small selection.
+A quick Google search for "JavaScript visualisation libraries" uncovers hundreds of candidate libraries that can be made accessible from R; below is but a small selection.

 - [chart.js](https://www.chartjs.org/) - simple yet flexible JavaScript charting
 - [cytoscape.js](https://js.cytoscape.org/) - network theory library for visualisation and analysis